Campervan Buying Guides

 The new VW California is built on the Multivan, VW's MQB people-carrier, in three trims: Beach (from £64,432), Coast (from £71,740) and the flagship Ocean (from £78,748), with a 150PS diesel, a 204PS petrol and a 245PS plug-in-hybrid 4MOTION on the engine list.
 It's about 5.17m long and stays just under two metres tall, which keeps it out of trouble with car-park barriers.

 The Taylored Offtrail is a conversion: Taylored start with a VW Transporter T7 (Commerce Pro trim, 2WD) and build the camper themselves, pop-top and all.
-It lists from £74,500, which they break down with refreshing honesty as £45,000 for the van and £29,500 for the conversion.
+It lists from £74,500, which they break down on their configurator with refreshing honesty as £45,000 for the van and £29,500 for the conversion.
 A long-wheelbase version is £1,000 more.

 The irony worth getting out of the way: the Transporter T7 the Offtrail is based on is, under the skin, a Ford Transit Custom, while the California rides on VW's own Multivan.
 So the factory van is technically the more Volkswagen of the two.
 It matters less than the badge implies, but it's true, and worth saying.